MerginMaps/docs/src/layer/date-time/index.md

+---
+description: Date or Date and Time widgets are used to record date and time, e.g. when a feature was created or updated.
+---

 # Date and time

 **Date** or **Date and Time** fields can be used to record date and time.
 The most common use is to record when a feature was created or updated.
 This can be done manually or automatically by using [default values](../default-values/).